NVlabs/Differentiable-Global-Router/CUGR-comment.md

 + (_2Viacost) In Maze routing, double via cost: this improves GR results for all cases

-+ (_NewSort) With the two techniques AND with new sort: It has significant influence, but necessarily always better than original sort
++ (_NewSort) With the two techniques AND with new sort: It has significant influence, but not necessarily always better than original sort

 ## How via influences demand in CUGR2
 via has two gcells (for two layers) each gcell has two edge, one is lowerEdge, the other is higherEdge.